Profit with Purpose: In exclusive conversation - Dr. Shalini Sarin

 Q5.
 Investment in and commitment to clean energy has been the talk of the town, globally.
 What opportunities do you think this holds for start-ups in India?

-Access to energy, energy efficiency and EV has a huge potential in the entire value chain, whether innovation or product features of distribution and supply chain or finanicing or end of life management.
+Access to energy, energy efficiency and EV has a huge potential in the entire value chain, whether innovation or product features of distribution and supply chain or financing or end of life management.
 There are several Indian startups in these areas that have germinated from very small shoe string budgets into Unicornns.

 Q6.
 What is that one career advice that helped you reach where you are today?